 Some of the most important questions to answer when trying to match your scrap with the right conveyor include identifying the type of scrap, size of scrap, volume, die lube amount, and the required conveyor path.
 In addition, you want to look for a conveyor that is the most reliable-for increased up-time, offers the most flexibility as the facility’s needs change, and offers the most efficient option for increasing the productivity of the operation.

-The chart on the right relates various types of ferrous and non-ferrous metal scrap to the metal scrap handling conveyors available.
+The chart below relates various types of ferrous and non-ferrous metal scrap to the metal scrap handling conveyors available.
 It primarily indicates the suitability or unsuitability of a particular conveyor to the materials and conditions listed.

 You will find, among the more than one hundred situations covered, that more than one type of conveyor can be used in most cases.
 In practice, when the solution to your need involves more than a short conveyor run, two or more conveyors used in combination often provide the best result.